Topazoo/Motion-Tracking/README.md

 ###	pyusb:
 https://github.com/pyusb/pyusb
+pip install pyusb

 ###	Superuser Privileges
 Run all scripts with "sudo" or an equivalent command to elevate privileges.

 ## Methods:
 ### Creation:
 ```
 	device = USB_Mouse()
 ```
-Creates an object ready to pair with a physical mouse
+Creates an object ready to pair with a physical mouse.

-###	Attaching a Device:
+###	Connecting to a Device:
 ```
-	device.attach()
+	device.connect()
 ```
-Prompts the user to attach the mouse and verifies the script has taken control of the device from the kernel.
+Prompts the user to connect the mouse and verifies the script has taken control of the device from the kernel.
-Returns 0 for successful attachment and -1 for failure.
+Returns -1 on failure.

 ###	Reading Data From a Single Device:
 ```
 	device.read()

 	device.read(label=1)

+	device.read(verbosity=1)
 ```
 Reads mouse movements until a keyboard interrupt (CTRL+C) is detected.
-Returns 0 for a successful read and -1 for failure.
+Returns -1 on failure.

 Parameters:
 * label: labels the data with the device it was read from.
 	* 0 - Default.
 Data is unlabeled.
 	* 1 - Data is labeled.
+* verbosity: how the data is represented.
+	* 0 - Raw. eight element list of movements.
+	* 1 - Default.
+Two element list of (direction, speed) tuples.

 ### Reading Data From Multiple Devices:
 #### Some Devices: